-The university will release a diploma to a candidate who has satisfied all requirements of the university for graduation at the convocation on the date shown on the diploma.
+The university will release a diploma to a candidate who has satisfied all requirements of the university for graduation for the semester in which the graduation application was submitted.
 The deadline date for clearing any academic deficiencies is five days prior to commencement.
 A graduation fee is payable to the cashier's office during the graduation application period.
 If a student is in default on any payment due the university, his or her diploma and academic record will not be issued until the matter is cleared.